Gum Disease Boise ID

 We offer treatment for gum disease in Boise, ID, a restorative dentistry service.
 Dr. Garpetti and Dr. Hyder are experts at helping people with this problem and have lots of ways to make your gums and teeth healthy again.

 First, your dentist will look at your teeth and gums to see how bad your gum disease is and what stage it’s in.
 Once they determine that, your dentist will make a treatment plan just for you.
-The goal is to get rid of all the tissue with damage and help your smile become healthy again.
+The goal is to get rid of all the damaged tissue and help your smile become healthy again.

 Dr. Garpetti and Dr. Hyder will work with you to figure out which treatment is right for you.